 Tracking life expectancy trends over time and making comparisons across countries provides insight into the impacts of public health initiatives, medical advances, and social policies on mortality rates and population health.

-The most current overall life expectancy in Canada is approximately 82.96 years as of 2023, according to data from Macrotrends.(Source).
+According to the latest data from Statistics Canada Table 13-10-0837-01 (released Jan 13, 2026), the average life expectancy at birth (both sexes) in Canada was 82.16 years in 2024.
 It ranks among the highest globally, surpassing most developed countries.
-The latest data shows Canadians are living longer than ever before in history.
+The latest data shows that Canadians are living longer than ever before.

 Over the past century, life expectancy in Canada has undergone a dramatic improvement:

-- Early 20th century – In the early 1900s, average Canadian life expectancy was only around 55 years.
-High infant mortality rates and lack of modern medicine and disease prevention contributed to lower lifespans.
+- Early 20th century – In the early 1900s, the average Canadian life expectancy was only around 55 years.
+High infant mortality rates and a lack of modern medicine and disease prevention contributed to lower life expectancies.

 - Mid 20th century – By the 1950s, this figure had risen to 69 years, reflecting progress in public health initiatives, sanitation, and medical care.
 Mortality rates started declining.